jph98/conwaysgameoflife/README.md

 conwaysgameoflife
 =================

-Conways Game of Life written in Ruby
+A simple Ruby version of Conways Game of Life